 How does it work?

-Entrapmentoccurs when an iron or other magnetic (ferrous) particle embeds itself in or on a non-magnetic particle.
+Entrapmentoccurs when an iron or other (ferrous) particle embeds itself in or on a non-magnetic particle.
 This particle becomes one magnetic contaminant and is picked up by the magnetic filter.

 What are the benefits over paper or stainless filters?